plumsily/plumsily/README.md

 <h1 align="center">Hi 👋, I'm Justin!</h1>
-<p align="left">I’m a full-stack software developer with experience in React and Node frameworks.
+<h3 align="left">I’m a full-stack software developer with experience in React and Node frameworks.
 I'm focused on creating products centered on satisfying user experiences.
 With a background in product design, mechanical engineering, aircraft design, and art - I apply a diverse set of approaches to develop meaningful ideas.
-I just love learning about new technologies and skills to improve what I create!</p>
+I just love learning about new technologies and skills to improve what I create!</h3>
 <br>

 <!-- <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=plumsily" alt="plumsily" /></a> </p> -->